© Jim Low

 Thomas McCarthy and his twin brother Percival were born in Bairnsdale, Victoria in 1890.
 They were educated at Barker College in Sydney.
 Both brothers were medically unfit for service in World War 1.
 Percival was lame in one foot, the result of a scalding accident as a young child, while Thomas suffered from a heart murmur.
 After their father’s death in 1924, they went to help manage a family property in the Angledool district.
 The McCarthy brothers were later to leave the area because of drought and return to Sydney.
 Neither brother ever married and they were inseparable until Percival’s death in 1969.

-In his book Time Means Tucker, ‘Duke’ Tritton makes reference to visiting Angledool during the first decade of this century.
-1
+In his book Time Means Tucker, ‘Duke’ Tritton makes reference to visiting Angledool during the first decade of the 20th century.

-When he made his “first acquaintance with Aboriginals” at Angledool, Harper claimed to “have no hesitation in stating that they out-numbered the white population by a large majority”.3
+When he made his “first acquaintance with Aboriginals” at Angledool, Harper claimed to “have no hesitation in stating that they out-numbered the white population by a large majority”.
+[Cross, p.57]

 “There was a big camp on the ridge facing the township, and the small white children (of which I was one) were always welcome visitors.
-Those people young and old, always appeared to take a motherly interest in us, and our own mothers never worried about our safety, so long as they knew we were at the camp.”3
+Those people young and old, always appeared to take a motherly interest in us, and our own mothers never worried about our safety, so long as they knew we were at the camp.” – Cross, p.57

 In The King Tommy’s memories return him to “the old wild bush that bred him” where he finds some solace.
 In another of his Collarenebri Gazette articles, Harper wrote:

-“The sight of an Aboriginal man always takes me back to the old days, and I see Tommy, who, in his declining years, was plated King of the Narran Tribe, and his old wife, Maria.”5
+“The sight of an Aboriginal man always takes me back to the old days, and I see Tommy, who, in his declining years, was plated King of the Narran Tribe, and his old wife, Maria.”
+[Cross, p.61]

 Harper wrote from his experience of the frontier in Angledool and what he saw happen to the Narran Aboriginals.
 I have always thought that the first verse of this poem is such a powerful one.
 It concisely highlights the differences between the two cultures existing on the frontier.
 European ideas towards the land, characterised by ownership, permanent housing, land clearing and fencing are contrasted with those of the Narran Aboriginals who “roamed the ridges” of this “howling wilderness”.
 Harper is saying that the lives of these Aboriginals would never be the same again.
 In the full text of the poem he describes the newcomers as “white invaders” and has Tommy remembering their coming as “that awful first white man scene”.